mlnvitoria/UserREST/PHPProject/README.md

  We'll need to do some configurations inside container, so follow these steps in a new command line:
  - Please run `docker ps` and check your container name;
  - Run `docker exec -it {CONTAINER_NAME} /bin/bash` to enter inside it;
+ - Enter inside this project using `cd /app`;
+ - Copy environment variables examples using `cp .env.example .env` and set your environment for MySQL credentials;
+ - Make sure you have the database listed at .env "DB_DATABASE" created in your DB;
- - `cd /app && composer install` to install project's dependencies.
+ - `composer install` to install project's dependencies;
+ - `php artisan migrate` to run all migrations and update your database;
+ - `php artisan swagger-lume:generate` to generate brand-new info for our Swagger Documentation;

  ### Creating V-Hosts at Apache
  To avoid using `localhost/public` at this project, I prefer using vhosts.